tengcharmaine/tp/docs/DeveloperGuide.md

 Throughout the module, the team has gained much experience both in technical and soft skills.
 We definitely made significant improvements to our product through self-research, teamwork and support from each other.
-We got accustomed to the GitHub workflow, made use of JavaFx to implement our UI and most importantly, we developed a CLI application that adheres to rigorous code quality standards, ensuring readability and maintainability at the same time.
+We got accustomed to the GitHub workflow, made use of JavaFX to implement our UI and most importantly, we developed a CLI application that adheres to rigorous code quality standards, ensuring readability and maintainability at the same time.
 The team definitely had many takeaways from this module.